 The halal food industry has seen a sharp increase in profits and popularity over the last few years.
 Large food groups such as Doux, Fleury Michon, Duc, and Nestle, have invested in this growing market because of the improvement in the Muslim population’s standard of living.
 This made it possible to decompartmentalize a market that was once considered to be niche and strictly denominational.

 Due to the increase in demand for the halal market, many countries have taken rapid changes to meet this demand.
-It is now very common to find a halal restaurant or eatery in almost any major city in the world.
-In addition, many supermarkets offer halal products and goods that are either manufactured locally or imported from Muslim countries.
+It is now very common to find a halal hotel restaurant singapore, halal restaurant or eatery in almost any major city in the world.
+In addition, many supermarkets offer halal food in singapore, and other halal products and goods that are either manufactured locally or imported from Muslim countries.

 However, just because the halal market is booming, does it mean that eating halal is better for your health?
 To explore this, let’s look at how halal meat is prepared and the advantages of a halal diet.